Detroit Tigers outfielder Victor Reyes among six players cut from 40-man roster

 The Tigers' 40-man roster is currently at 40 players.
 The Tigers will need to clear additional space Tuesday to protect players from the Rule 5 draft.

-On Wednesday, the Tigers cleared two spots on the 40-man roster.
-Outfielder Daz Cameron — who played 73 MLB games in parts of three seasons — was claimed off waivers by the Baltimore Orioles, and infielder Josh Lester cleared waivers and was outrighted to Triple-A Toledo.
+On Wednesday, the Tigers cleared two spots on the 40-man roster: Outfielder Daz Cameron — who played 73 MLB games in parts of three seasons — was claimed off waivers by the Baltimore Orioles, and infielder Josh Lester cleared waivers and was outrighted to Toledo.

 Pitchers (21): Tyler Alexander, Beau Brieske, José Cisnero, Angel De Jesus, Miguel Díaz, Alex Faedo, Jason Foley, Kyle Funkhouser, Rony García, Sean Guenther, Garrett Hill, Joe Jiménez, Alex Lange, Matt Manning, Casey Mize, Eduardo Rodriguez, Tarik Skubal, Gregory Soto, Spencer Turnbull, Will Vest, Joey Wentz.